76+ Love Language Gift Ideas to Express Your Care and Love

 This love language loves attention.

-My husband and I look forward to Sunday nights when or favorite show comes on.
-We are fans of Game of Throne (weep it’s over), HBO outsider, any Netflix show.
+My husband and I look forward to Sunday nights when our favorite show comes on.
+We are fans of Game of Thrones (weep, it’s over), HBO Outsider, and any Netflix show.
 By spending time with that person, you will let them know that you care.

 Love Language Gift Ideas for Adults